lulco/phoenix/docs/commands/dump_command.md

 }
 ```

+**Note**: Views and system views are skipped.
+Only tables with table type "BASE TABLE" are dumped.

 ### Options:
 - `-d`, `--data` Dump structure and also data
 - `--ignore-tables=IGNORE-TABLES` Comma separated list of tables to ignore (Structure and data).
 Default: phoenix_log